Embedded Computer Architecture

 contain different processors, ranging from general purpose

-processors, to processors which are highly tuned for a specific
+processors, to processors and accelerators which are highly tuned

-application or application domain.
-This course treats several
+for a specific application or application domain.
+This course treats

-processor architectures, shows how to program them, and
+the most important processor architectures, shows how to program

-compares their efficiency in terms of cost, power and performance.
+them, and compares their efficiency in terms of cost, power and

-Furthermore the tuning of processor architectures is treated.
+performance.
+Furthermore the tuning of processor architectures is

 - high performance (1 TOPS and far beyond) has to be combined